-Typical gas usage monitoring installation
+Typical gas usage monitoring installation using analog mass flow meters

-Digital application: Bioreactor total flow measurement
+Digital application: Process total flow measurement

-Using digital mass flow meters: An alternate approach uses digital mass flow meters, like the Brooks SLAMf Series, which calculate the totalized flow value internally.
+Using digital mass flow meters: An alternate approach uses digital mass flow meters, which calculate the totalized flow value internally.
+This approach can also be used locally with mass flow controllers.
 With this approach, no additional inaccuracy is introduced with a secondary calculation, and the need for digital-to-analog conversion is eliminated.

-Understanding the total flow into the bioreactor, in real time and without the need for digital-to-analog conversion, is a key factor that process managers can use to optimize bioreactor yields.
+Understanding the total flow into the process chamber, in real-time and without the need for digital-to-analog conversion, is a key factor that process managers can use to optimize yields.
 The digital totalizer command provides real-time feedback to process and equipment engineers.